NACLab/ngc-learn/docs/walkthroughs/demo7_spiking.md

 created above will be simulated.
 Normally, after building an `NGCGraph`, you would generally use its `.settle()` function to simulate the processing of data over a window of time (of length `K`).
-Although you could technically do this with the SNN too, since the SNN is meant to learn online across a spike train, it is simpler and more appropriate to use ngc-learn's lower-level online simulation API (which was discussed in [Tutorial \#1](../tutorials/lesson1.md)).
+Although you could technically do this with the SNN too, since the SNN is meant to learn online across spike trains, it is simpler and more appropriate to use ngc-learn's lower-level online simulation API (which was discussed in [Tutorial \#1](../tutorials/lesson1.md)).
-This will specifically allow us to integrate our SGD optimization rule directly into and extract some special statistic from the step-by-step evolution process of our SNN as it processes data-driven Poisson spike trains.
+This will specifically allow us to integrate our SGD optimization rule directly into and extract some special statistics from the step-by-step evolution process of our SNN as it processes data-driven Poisson spike trains.
 The code we would need to do this is below: